xanthousm/Vanilla-Mob-Variants/README.md

 ### Why a resource pack?
 Unlike addons that use a behaviour pack, resource packs can be applied in the global resources settings and then used everywhere - server, realms, and survival worlds without disabling achievements.
 Just set and forget!

+The only downside to this is that the mobs will randomise their texture each time they are rendered – but this could be fixed using an optional behaviour pack (if enough people want it).

 ![Current Mob List](https://github.com/xanthousm/Vanilla-Mob-Variants/blob/master/media/full_list.png)

 ### Current Features For Each Mob: